sosandroid/docker-fail2ban-synology/readme.md

 # Docker Fail2ban for Synology NAS

 A docker-compose ready package to run [Fail2ban](https://github.com/crazy-max/docker-fail2ban) on Synology NAS.
 This setup is made to manage the Synology's DSM contraints and protect another container : Bitwarden_RS.
-However, adding your own actions, filters and jails may allow use for other purposes.
+However, adding your own actions, filters and jails allows use for other purposes.

 The goal is to keep the Synology NAS system untouched to be upgrade-proof.
 This the reason why we did not try to modify the system and improve the embedded banIP.
 The best deal has to be able to adapt the embedded `iptbles`.